Bell X-1: Mach 1 flight

-Chuck Yeager in front of the X-1 that he nicknamed the Glamorous Glennis.
+Chuck Yeager in front of the XS-1-1 that he nicknamed the Glamorous Glennis.

 The first manned supersonic flight occurred on 14 October 1947, over the Mojave Desert in California, less than a month after the U.S. Air Force had been created as a separate service.
 Captain Charles "Chuck" Yeager piloted USAF aircraft #46-062, nicknamed Glamorous Glennis for his wife.
 The airplane was drop launched from the bomb bay of a B-29 and reached Mach 1.06 (700 mph).
 Following burnout of the engine, the plane glided to a landing on the dry lake bed.
 This was XS-1 flight number 50.

 "Breaking the Sound Barrier" (1947) Official USAF Bell X-1 promotional film reel.

 The three main participants in the X-1 program won the National Aeronautics Association Collier Trophy in 1948 for their efforts.
-Honored at the White House by President Truman were Larry Bell for Bell Aircraft, Captain Yeager for piloting the flights, and John Stack for the contributions of the NACA.
+Honored at the White House by President Truman were Larry Bell for Bell Aircraft, Captain Yeager for piloting the flights, and John Stack for the contributions from NACA.

 The story of Yeager's 14 October flight was leaked to a reporter from the magazine Aviation Week, and the Los Angeles Times featured the story as headline news in their 22 December issue.
 The magazine story was released on 20 December.
 The Air Force threatened legal action against the journalists who revealed the story, but none ever occurred.
 The news of a straight-wing supersonic aircraft surprised many American experts, who like their German counterparts during the war believed that a swept-wing design was necessary to break the sound barrier.
 On 10 June 1948, Air Force Secretary Stuart Symington announced that the sound barrier had been repeatedly broken by two experimental airplanes.

 On 5 January 1949, Yeager used Aircraft #46-062 to perform the only conventional (runway) launch of the X-1 program, attaining 23000 ft in 90 seconds.

 Legacy

 In 1997, the United States Postal Service issued a fiftieth anniversary commemorative stamp recognizing the Bell X1-6062 aircraft as the first aeronautical vehicle to fly at supersonic speed of approximately 1.06 Mach.

 The Bell X-1 is also the subject of a toy version in the Arthur episode "Arthur's Big Hit".
 In that episode, Arthur's sister D.W. tries to let it fly out the window, but it ends up falling to the ground and breaking.
-This resulted in a classic moment in which Arthur clenches his fist and punches D.W.; this moment has since become a popular meme.
+This resulted in a moment in which Arthur clenches his fist and punches D.W.; this moment has since become a popular meme.